-If you are using ammonium acetate or formate in an ANP method, the concentration used may play a significant role in the retention of organic acid analytes.
+If you are using ammonium acetate or ammonium formate in an Aqueous Normal Phase (ANP) method, the concentration used may play a significant role in the retention of organic acid analytes.

 Although you should use a buffer concentration high enough to maintain adequate buffering capacity, there are numerous disadvantages to having too high a concentration for LC-MS methods.
 The ion source gets contaminated very quickly with higher amounts of buffer.
 Also peak intensity is lowered with increasing salt concentration as well.

 For these reasons, it is better to have a lower buffer concentration when possible.